 Basically, it's the laser that does it all.

 How to Prepare for a CO2 Laser Treatment

-First, you're going to want to find a trusted, board-certified dermatologist to perform the treatment with the right equipment— this isn't something you can do at home.
+To prepare for a C02 laser treatment, you're going to first want to find a trusted, board-certified dermatologist to perform the treatment with the right equipment—this isn't something you can do at home.
 You should also know there's some downtime involved, so you should prepare to take some time off to heal afterward.